Kids At Home? 10 entertaining ideas for kids aged 3-5 years!

 If you have increased your kid’s screen time, please don’t feel bad.
 This is just a phase, and we are all doing our best for survival.
 So, extra screen time, extra snacks, extra play time, is all acceptable, especially for working mothers, don’t let the guilt take over.
 We are all together in this.

-Alright, so coming to the activities that we do, here are some things that Myra has engaged herself in.
+Alright, so coming to the activities that we do, here are some things that my little one has engaged herself in.

 Ideas to engage 3-5 year old kids